mahsanchez/fixed_income_pricing_risk_library/README.md

 *  C++, Python
 *  NVIDIA CUDA C++ GPU Acceleration, Thrust
 *  Implement model calibration with Tensorflow
-*  deploy flows and quant library using AWS Cloud Services
+*  Design an AWS cloud solution to make use of the quant library
 *  cover pre-trade to core analytics

 Support Reading Materials: